Q. Was the name a misnomer from the outset?

 Changing the line's image too.
 Hello DVR.

-A. So the answer to the question at the top of this page is: The word "Light" was not a misnomer, from the point of view of the Light Railway Act.
-However, in 1973, the directors at the time did not think the word "light" fitted the railway's image.
-After nearly 60 years of existence, of the Derwent Valley Light Railway, as from 23 March 1973, the word "Light" was dropped.
+A. So, the answer to the question at the top of this page is: The word "Light" was not a misnomer, from the point of view of the Light Railway Act.
+However if you think this railway did not deserve the word "Light," the DVLR's directors in 1973 would have agreed with you.
+They did not think the word "Light" suggested a fitting image for the railway.

 Derwent Valley Light Railway,